TotallyInformation/node-red-contrib-uibuilder/docs/roadmap.md

     * _started_ (manual request is done) Send to Node-RED as a control msg (whole HTML or from a CSS Selector)

   * _UI - improvements to the config-/data-driven UI creation features
-    * Add optional page filter to _ui - if `msg._ui.pageName` not matching current page, don't process
+    * **Started** Add optional page filter to _ui - if `msg._ui.pageName` not matching current page, don't process - needs list and wildcard capabilities.
-       - probably needs list and wildcard though.
+    * Content editor capability - to set editable content blocks. [ref 1](https://editorjs.io/)
     * Add handling for `_ui.components[n].slots` where slots is an object of named slots with the special name of `default` for the default slot (default must be handled first since it overwrites all existing slots)
     * Add check to uibuilder.module.js to prevent adding of multiple entries with same ID